Slow entropy for abelian actions: Transversal Hausdorff Dimensions

-$(3)$ We still consider in one Weyl Chamber $\mathcal{C}$. we consider two adjacent (means separated by only one hyperplane) sub-chambers, $\mathcal{C}_1$ and $\mathcal{C}_2$.
-Note that, maybe there are two or more hyperplanes coincide (If not, we can skip the following and go to next paragraph!).
-Let's assume $L_{i,j}$ and $L_{p,q}$ are two of them, here $i,j,p,q$ are four different numbers, one can easily get that, on the hyperplane So the paired exponents will take different values on the hyperplane, and hence we can always consider them one by another, ordered from the paired exponents that take the greatest value to the paired exponents take the least value.
+We consider two adjacent sub-chambers, $\mathcal{C}_1$ and $\mathcal{C}_2$ (where adjacent means separated only by one hyperplane).
+Note that multiple hyperplanes may coincide; if not, we can skip the following and go to next paragraph.
+Let's assume $L_{i,j}$ and $L_{p,q}$ are two of them, where $i,j,p,q$ are four different numbers, one can easily get that, on the hyperplane

+Thus, the paired exponents will take different values on the hyperplane, and hence we can always consider them one by another, ordered from the paired exponents that take the greatest value to the paired exponents take the least value.
 Of course, we also need to take other positive exponents into account, which can be tackled by argument from part $(2)$.